Evolutionary history of plants: Adaptations to land colonization

+Consequences

-A snowball earth, from around 720-635 mya in the Cryogenian period, is believed to have been caused by early photosynthetic organisms, which reduced the concentration of carbon dioxide and increased the amount of oxygen in the atmosphere.
-Based on molecular clock studies of the previous decade or so, a 2022 study observed that the estimated time for the origin of the multicellular streptophytes (all except the unicellular basal clade Mesostigmatophyceae) fell in the cool Cryogenian while that of the subsequent separation of streptophytes fell in the warm Ediacaran, which they interpreted as an indication of selective pressure by the glacial period to the photosynthesizing organisms, a group of which succeeded in surviving in relatively warmer edaphic refugia, subsequently flourishing in the later Ediacaran and Phanerozoic on land as embryophytes.
-The study also theorized that the unicellular morphology and other unique features of the Zygnematophyceae may reflect further adaptations to a cryophilic life.
+A global glaciation event called Snowball Earth, from around 720-635 mya in the Cryogenian period, is believed to have been at least partially caused by early photosynthetic organisms, which reduced the concentration of carbon dioxide and decreased the greenhouse effect in the atmosphere, leading to an icehouse climate.
+Based on molecular clock studies of the previous decade or so, a 2022 study observed that the estimated time for the origin of the multicellular streptophytes (all except the unicellular basal clade Mesostigmatophyceae) fell in the cool Cryogenian while that of the subsequent separation of streptophytes fell in the warm Ediacaran, which they interpreted as an indication of selective pressure by the glacial period to the photosynthesizing organisms, a group of which succeeded in surviving in relatively warmer environments that remained habitable, subsequently flourishing in the later Ediacaran and Phanerozoic on land as embryophytes.
+The study also theorized that the unicellular morphology and other unique features of the Zygnematophyceae may reflect further adaptations to a cold loving life style.
 The establishment of a land-based flora increased the rate of accumulation of oxygen in the atmosphere, as the land plants produced oxygen as a waste product.
 When this concentration rose above 13%, around 0.45 billion years ago, wildfires became possible, evident from charcoal in the fossil record.
-Apart from a controversial gap in the Late Devonian, charcoal is present ever since.
+Apart from a controversial gap in the Late Devonian, charcoal has been present ever since.

 Charcoalification is an important taphonomic mode.
 Wildfire or burial in hot volcanic ash drives off the volatile compounds, leaving only a residue of pure carbon.
 This is not a viable food source for fungi, herbivores or detritovores, so it is prone to preservation.
 It is also robust and can withstand pressure, displaying exquisite, sometimes sub-cellular, detail in remains.

+In addition to the advent of charcoal in the rock record, the terrestrialization of plants has made significant contributions to changes in geology and landscapes.
+The Ordovician and Silurian show a 1.4 times greater proportion of mudrock in the geologic record than the previous 90% of earth's history and this increase in mudrock is considered to be a result of land plants retaining muds in a terrestrial setting.